 However, they’ll give you a good sense of what’s offered before you open your wallet and shell out money for a webinar service.

-Good for: The entrepreneur looking for a no-nonsense webinar platform.
+Good for: The entrepreneur looking for a no-nonsense free webinar platform.

 Features: Free video conference and meeting service.
 Allows you to host up to 500 participants and includes screen sharing, chatting, and recording capabilities.
 This is what we use at the ‘Lab for our meetings — and it can be stellar for webinars too.